executablebooks/sphinx-thebe/docs/configure.md

 Defines a *parent container* in which we'll put both code and the output of the code.
-We'll use a `code-block` for the code, and another `container` node with our `output` class for the output. `sphinx-gallery` will detect the parent container because it has a `thebelab` class.
+We'll use a `code-block` for the code, and another `container` node with our `output` class for the output. `sphinx-gallery` will detect the parent container because it has a `thebe` class.
 It will detect the `pre` block inside the container as the code, and it will detect the `<div>` block with the `output` class as the output.

 The result is that initializing Thebelab *retains* the output until the cell is